kkibria/slideshow-dist/md/chfrontmatter.md

 in which case `123hello` could be used as a value.
 SlideShow will extract `abc` as 123 and use it for the intended function.

 ## Using Templates
 ```
 template: True|False
 ```
 Default value: `True`.

-When `True`, template is enabled.
-When `False`, template is disabled.
+When `True`, template function is enabled.
+When `False`, template function is disabled.

-Templates are very useful feature which allows you make a slide with place holders and the fill the place holder at render time.
+Templates are very useful feature which allows you to make a slide with place holders and the fill the place holder at render time.
 For instance, you can have the following template in a slide,
 ```
 \{{ artist }} is a good singer.
 However \{{ artist }}'s